 The tech industry is urgently addressing this critical issue.
 For example, Microsoft is experimenting with approaches that help reduce the energy requirements of data centers.
-Microsoft's Project Natick, for instance, aims at testing the performance and energy efficiency of underwater data centers.
-But this focus on sustainable IT does not seem to be important for most organizations.
+Microsoft's Project Natick, for instance, aims at testing the performance and energy efficiency of underwater data centers.2 But this focus on sustainable IT does not seem to be important for most organizations.
 We found, for instance, that 89% of organizations recycle less than 10% of their IT hardware.

-organizations with annual revenues in excess of USD1 billion to understand their outlook when it comes to sustainable IT.
+This research focuses on how to make enterprise IT itself more sustainable (it does not, therefore, look in detail at how smart systems can be used to develop innovative sustainability solutions).
+To investigate this critical issue, we surveyed 1,000 organizations with annual revenues in excess of USD1 billion to understand their outlook when it comes to sustainable IT.
 We also interviewed senior IT executives, sustainability professionals, as well as senior executives from core functions such as human resources, finance, and marketing.
 In this research, we address the following questions:

 - 1. What is the impact of enterprise IT on the environment and how is it growing? - 2.
 To what extent are organizations aware of the environmental impact of IT? - 3.
 Are organizations prioritizing sustainable IT? - 4.
-What are the benefits of implementing sustainable IT initiatives and what are the key use cases that organizations should focus on? - 5.
-What is the roadmap for organizations to accelerate the implementation of sustainable IT initiatives?
+What are the benefits of implementing sustainable IT initiatives and what are the key use cases that organizations should focus on? - What is the roadmap for organizations to accelerate the implementation of sustainable IT initiatives?